Saatvik-Lochan/GestureLogger/README.md

 - the ability to mark hand joints and see the co-ordinates
 - the ability to pan and zoom

+> If you choose to use the plot controls, ensure you disable them before interacting with the timeline, otherwise you might encounter some bugs.

 #### The Timeline
 The timeline has 3 important components: the cursor, the annotations, and the annotation subtitle.

-The cursor indicates the current frame displayed in the [gesture view](#the-gesture-view) and can be dragged with the LMB or moved with the use of the arrow keys.
+The cursor indicates the current frame displayed in the [gesture view](#the-gesture-view) and can be dragged with the LMB or moved with the use of the arrow keys (additionally press `shift` to move the cursor faster).

 The annotations are the blue rectangles (`continuous`) and red vertical lines (`discrete`).
 Only one annotation can be selected at any given moment - this